 We have also been involved with research at a master's level, where our course was evaluated as part of a wider investigation into the standard of biomedical engineering training in LMICs.
-The result was a glowing review of our course; it fills the void left by insufficient local education and neglect of duty by equipment manufacturers/suppliers.
+The result was a glowing review of our course; "it fills the void left by insufficient local education and the minimal to no after-sales support".

 The feedback on the course has been incredible, which has made the evaluation aspect of the dissertation a little difficult!
 In addition to answering my questions regarding the course, all the interviewees have been eager to share anecdotes about their experiences working in low resource hospitals, how formal university education is not preparing them for their roles in the hospital, and how challenging it is to provide user-training to hospital staff when they themselves have never been trained on the equipment.
-Thus, the report is shifting to a critical analysis of the current state of health technologies and biomedical engineering in LMIC (with a focus on Ghana, Malawi, and Zambia) and the significant role Medical Aid International is playing by providing a course that fills the void left by insufficient local education and neglect of duty by equipment manufactures/supplies.
+Thus, my dissertation is shifting to a critical analysis of the current state of health technologies and biomedical engineering in LMIC (with a focus on Ghana, Malawi, and Zambia) and the significant role Medical Aid International is playing by providing a course that fills the void left by insufficient local education and the minimal to no after-sales support.
 Master's level research student.